FuzzyMainframes/MainframeNotebook/MVS/Adding-a-DASD-to-MVS.md

 ```

 #### Format the volume
-Login to TSO and submit JCL to format the DASD:
+Login to TSO.
+Create a new JCL job using the following code as a template.
+The JCL code origniated from Jay Moseley's page on addind a DASD, referenced at the end of this document.

 ```jcl
 //HERC01  JOB (1),ICKDSF,CLASS=A,MSGCLASS=X